binhboong01/TryOnNow/README.md

     + During inference: 8366MiB
   - Processing Time: 30s

+**Important Note:**
-**Note:** Processing time can be changed by changing inference step.
+* Processing time can be changed by changing inference step.
 Those numbers above are for the default setting (50 inference step).
 For example, if reduce the inference step to 20, the processing time on RTX 3090 is only 10s
+* Use 8GB VRAM will make outputs better than use 6GB VRAM

 5. Simple guide to build a Full-stack Generative AI App: https://xiaolishen.medium.com/a-fullstack-text-to-image-generative-ai-app-you-can-build-in-an-afternoon-31990657344b